tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 Of course, there's more behind the scenes, specifically on Eris...

 ### Eris: Away From Prying Eyes
+> "Let's see them aliens."
+> "Mate, you're a Tiziran.
+You are the aliens."

 #### Fact Sheet:
 * Taking advantage of the military presence permitted by Jump Zero, TerraGov made the entirety of Eris a restricted area, only for the use of the military.
 This has resulted in a lot of military infrastructure being set up across the planet- training grounds, production facilities (for approved corporations only), proving grounds, and monitoring equipment.